ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 [best](#best-case){.term},
 [average](#average-case){.term}, and
 [worst](#worst-case){.term} cases.
-Even an optimized version will normally run slower than [insertion sort]{.term}, so it has little to recommend it.
+Even an optimised version will normally run slower than [insertion sort]{.term}, so it has little to recommend it.